-Second, an EEAASR procurement should be focused on pre-designated "super-peak" blocks.
-Although procuring demand-side resources responsive to high price or load may have advantages, these approaches offer administrative complexities (such as active management through an operator) that the Agency is not currently equipped to manage or assign.
-Segregating out expected highest-use blocks in advance and conducting a "super-peak" EEAASR procurement for those blocks offers a clear, consistent approach that enhances delivery certainty and fits squarely within the Agency's established procurement processes and expertise.
+Second, an EEAASR procurement should be focused on pre-designated "super-peak" blockswhich is compared against comparable supply side options.
+Although procuring demand-side resources responsive to high price or load may have advantages, these approaches offer administrative complexities (such as active management through an operator) that the Agency is not currently equipped to manage or assign.105 Segregating out expected highest-use blocks in advance and conducting a "super-peak" EEAASR and supply side procurement for those blocks offers a clear, consistent approach that enhances delivery certainty and fits squarely within the Agency's established procurement processes and expertise.